 No discussion about installing beadboard is complete without mentioning the bathroom.
 Adding beadboard panels and trim to your bathroom walls can turn a rather dull area into a vibrant and fun space.

 Marty’s Musings’ guide to installing beadboard paneling provides a great how-to for those who plan on installing beadboard from wall to wall and floor to ceiling.
-Fair warning, if you currently have tiles on your walls you will need to either scrape the adhesive off along with the tile or completely remove and replace the underlying drywall.
+Fair warning: if you currently have tiles on your walls, then you will need to either scrape the adhesive off along with the tile or completely remove and replace the underlying drywall.

 Ceilings